seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 And not a soldier: therefore this blest morning
 Shall be the last; and that sword he refuses,
 If it but hold, I kill him with.
 'Tis justice.
-So, love and fortune for me!
+So, love and fortune for me! /

-*\[Enter Arcite with armors and swords.]*
+*Enter Arcite with armors and swords.*

 / O, good morrow.

 **Arcite**
-Good morrow, noble kinsman.
+Good morrow, noble kinsman. /

 **Palamon**
 / I have put you
-To too much pains, sir.
+To too much pains, sir. /

 **Arcite**
 / That too much, fair cousin,